Nomad Foods (NYSE:NOMD) Issues FY 2022 Earnings Guidance

-Nomad Foods (NYSE:NOMD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Nomad Foods (NYSE:NOMD – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.960-$2.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.960.
 The company issued revenue guidance of -.

+Several equities analysts have issued reports on the stock.
+Credit Suisse Group decreased their price target on shares of Nomad Foods from $30.00 to $29.00 and set an outperform rating for the company in a research report on Friday, February 25th.
+Zacks Investment Research upgraded shares of Nomad Foods from a sell rating to a hold rating and set a $29.00 price objective for the company in a research report on Wednesday, February 16th.
+Mizuho started coverage on shares of Nomad Foods in a research report on Wednesday, January 26th.
+They set a buy rating and a $31.00 price objective for the company.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Nomad Foods from $33.00 to $30.00 and set a buy rating for the company in a research report on Friday, February 25th.
+Two research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
+According to MarketBeat.com, Nomad Foods has an average rating of Buy and a consensus target price of $31.00.

 Nomad Foods Ltd. operates as a holding company, which manufactures and sells frozen foods for human consumption.
 It offers its products under the brands LUTOSA, la Cocinera, Birds Eye, Iglo, and Findus.
 The company was founded by Noam Gottesman and Sir Martin E. Franklin in April 2014 and is headquartered in Middlesex, the United Kingdom.